After a devastating engine fire in 2020 that destroyed this car we have started, 917 number 2.

-This is our latest toy.
-(We have had it over 10 years) It's a 1972 Porsche 911-T running gear with a Porsche 917 style body total weight under 2000 lbs.
+This is the build diary of our first 917.
+It's a 1972 Porsche 911-T running gear with a Porsche 917 style body total weight of around 1500 lbs.

-The body is number 007 first registered in 1973 in Arizona and it has been in storage for the last 20 years.
+The body is number 007 (out of 679 made) first registered in 1973 in Arizona and it has been in storage for the last 20 years.
 Our plan is to mostly work on the interior and body this winter.
 Than hopefully do an engine rebuild next winter, I can do all the work myself except the valve grind.

 I will post more pictures as the project goes along.